Apple iPhone 11, 11 Pro, and 11 Pro Max - Rebirth of the Phone Camera

 512 Gb $2500 AUD

 As with all the new Apple models, these 3 variants came with a new round of accessories including cases and screen protectors.
 Be sure you check out the complete range of accessories for the 3 models at Phonebot.

 Where to buy one ?

-If you want to buy iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max in Australia you can compare our prices with that of Apple website or you can check third party resellers like Officeworks, Harvey Norman, Binglee and JB Hifi.
+If you want to buy iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max in Australia you can compare our prices with that of the Apple website or you can check third-party resellers like Officeworks, Harvey Norman, Binglee, and JB Hifi.
 You can buy one depending on which screen size you prefer, your budget, or your storage needs.
 Phonebot offers great deals on all the 3 devices unlocked and cheaper than the market price and its perfectly ok to buy a refurbished device.
-Mobile networks like Telstra, Optus and Vodafone also offer quite expensive month to month plans for people who dont like to pay upfront.
+Mobile networks like Telstra, Optus, and Vodafone also offer quite expensive month to month plans for people who don't like to pay upfront.

 Screen replacement cost.
 Is it worth it in 2020?

-Apple iPhone 11 screens are not as expensive as the iPhone 11 pro or the Pro Max screens simply because the former uses a LCD display panel much like the XR, while the latter uses an OLED display like its predecessor, the XS. iPhone 11 screen replacements shouldn't set you back more than $200 in 2020.
-As for the 11 pro models, you should be looking to pay anywhere between $200-$340 AUD (part+labor) depending on where you get it fixed from.
+Apple iPhone 11 screens are not as expensive as the 11 Pro or the Pro Max screens simply because the former uses an LCD display panel much like the XR, while the latter uses an OLED display like its predecessor, the XS. iPhone 11 screen replacements shouldn't set you back more than $200 in 2020.
+As for the other variants, you should be looking to pay anywhere between $200-$340 AUD (part+labor) depending on where you get it fixed from.
 Some phone repair places located inside a shopping centre or in regional areas might charge a bit more than repair places elsewhere but all screen replacements should come with a warranty.
 Ask our friendly staff for screen replacement options for reliable and expert advice.